ShobithBR/automatic-fire-detection-and-sprinkler-system/README.md

      - Show “Regulated Temp.” and “System Normal” on LCD
    - Small delay (e.g., 50 ms) to avoid flickering and rapid toggling

+## Libraries Used
+- LiquidCrystal_I2C.h
+  Used for interfacing the 16x2 I2C LCD display with the Arduino Uno.

 ---

 ## 7. Project Structure